varun-r-mallya/SDSExercises/POKERPG/README.md

 1. Click on the title screen Pokeball.
 2. Read the Instructions
 - Summary:
-  a.
-Use Enter whenever prompted.
+- Use Enter whenever prompted.
 Eg: To move ahead     from this screen.
-  b.
-Use arrow keys to navigate on maps.
+- Use arrow keys to navigate on maps.
-  c.
-Use X to select starter Pokemon
+- Use X to select starter Pokemon
-  d.
-Use A....F keys to select moves.
+- Use A....F keys to select moves.

 3. Play the Game!!
 4. Increase score as much as possible